Samsung Galaxy S21(opens in new tab)

 The Galaxy S21 is a compact, affordable flagship with three great cameras and the latest One UI 3.1 software.
 The display is better than ever, and with Samsung's current trade-in offers, you can grab the S21 for an unbeatable price.

 Save a Benjamin without sacrificing on experience

-The S20 FE is a terrific phone at a great price, with many of the same features as the newer S21.
+The S20 FE is a terrific phone at a great price, with many features as the newer S21.
 It's the most affordable option in the Galaxy S series, with a larger display and plenty of great colors to choose from.